 Each year, in addition to the 5 permanent roles (President, Vice President, Secretary, Treasurer and Club Manager) the club decides on a number of General Member positions to complete a full committee and ensure adequate club representation.

-The current FY20/21 Committee of Jesse, Mateo, Rylan, Shayne, David, Rusty, Scott, Madeleine and Lindy represent members both old and new, with a variety of different abilities and experiences, all representing different subsections of our club.
+The current FY20/21 Committee of Jesse, Mateo, Rylan, Shayne, David, Rusty, Scott, Samantha, Aaron, Adrian and Lindy represent members both old and new, with a variety of different abilities and experiences, all representing different subsections of our club.

 AUSTRALIAN LGBTI INCLUSION AWARDS